williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code.md

 - Your application sends this code to Okta, and Okta returns access and ID tokens, and optionally a refresh token
 - Your application can now use these tokens to perform actions on behalf of the user with a resource server (for example an API)

-For more information on the authorization code flow, including why to use it, see (jakub.todo).
+For more information on the authorization code flow, including why to use it, see [our OAuth 2.0 overview](/authentication-guide/auth-overview/#authorization-code-flow).

 ### 1. Setting up your Application